jondavidjohn/madlibs/README.md

 # Madlibs

-Sometimes you just need to make something silly on a whim.
-That's exactly what this gem is and does.

 This gem simply takes a template, does some randomizing, applies a dictionary, and produces a string.
 Depending on the dictionary, it can be quite humorous.